Introduction

 - Active Safety Domain Controller: Made to interpret information from radar, cameras, and sensors to make safety judgments in real-time.
 This domain controller is crucial for features like adaptive cruise control, automated emergency braking, and lane-keeping because it builds a model of the environment around the car.

-Several factors are driving the growing use of domain controller in automobiles:
+Several factors are driving the growing use of domain controllers in automobiles:

 - Complexity Reduction: As cars get more features, there are more electronic control units (ECUs), which makes the wiring system more complex.
 By combining many ECUs into a single, central controller, domain controllers simplify the wiring harness of the car and increase durability.